ohasis/eng100dr-planetflip/Team-Contract.md

 - I hope to work closely with an organization to create a completed game.

 **Haikun**
-- I want to create a game that let more people know and learn about the SDGs.
+- I want to create a game that lets more people know and learn about the SDGs.

-**Umar Khan**
+**Umar**
 - I hope to use Construct3 to create a mobile game that will increase awareness for positive climate actions.

 ## Values
-- Maintaining open communication amongst the group
+- Maintaining open communication among the group
 - Remaining open to change
 - Ensuring everyone knows the overall goals as well as their assigned tasks
 - Contributing to a positive working environment